The waitlist has historically been one of the most frustrating things about KrisFlyer.

 On the other, it means you won’t have the ability to gamble on a superior option coming through last minute when you already have an acceptable alternative planned.

 For example, suppose I’m booked in Business Advantage, but I’d (obviously) much rather pay Business Saver prices.
 As mentioned in the guide to KrisFlyer award change fees, one option is to waitlist myself on Business Saver and pray that it clears before departure.
 If it does, great.
-I’ll pay US$25 to change my award type and get the excess miles refunded.
+I’ll cancel my Advantage award and book the Saver.
 If not, then I at least have my original plan.

 Now that all waitlists are cleared or cancelled 14 days before departure, this option doesn’t exist anymore.
 The most I can do is keep checking award space manually to see if Saver has opened up- not the end of the world, but certainly an inconvenience compared to the old system where I’d be notified automatically.